pytorch/serve/benchmarks/README.md

 # Torchserve Model Server Benchmarking

 The benchmarks measure the performance of TorchServe on various models and benchmarks.
 It supports either a number of built-in models or a custom model passed in as a path or URL to the .mar file.
 It also runs various benchmarks using these models (see benchmarks section below).
 The benchmarks are executed in the user machine through a python3 script in case of jmeter and a shell script in case of apache benchmark.
 TorchServe is run on the same machine in a docker instance to avoid network latencies.
-The benchmark must be run from within the context of the full TorchServe repo(meaning you should be inside serve/benchmarks folder while executing the benchmark tests) because it executes the local code as the version of TorchServe (and it is recompiled between runs) for ease of development.
+The benchmark must be run from within the context of the full TorchServe repo(meaning you should be inside serve/benchmarks folder while executing the benchmark tests).

 We currently support benchmarking with JMeter & Apache Bench.
 One can also profile backend code with snakeviz.